bram2w/baserow/README.md

 ## Meta

-Created by Bram Wiepjes (Baserow) - bram@baserow.io.
+Created by Baserow B.V. - bram@baserow.io.

 Distributes under the MIT license.
 See `LICENSE` for more information.